Esinko/viljami/README.md

 # Notice
 Application still in development.
 Development features are enabled and the application is overall not even close to the final version!!!

+# Using this test version of Viljami
+Currently it is not possible to run this application.
+With this source code (install process wip)

 # TODO
 ~~Login pipeline~~ /
 ~~optimize http and https request classes~~